Amy Biehl High School

 Albuquerque, New Mexico

 Mr. Parchert has three aunts, an uncle and a grandfather who all work as teachers and principals.
-He plans to teach in his hometown of Albuquerque because he has a passion for giving back to his community.
+As a teacher in his hometown of Albuquerque, he can pursue his a passion for giving back to his community.
 “The city provided me with so many educational opportunities growing up.”